List of Dragon Ball GT episodes

 First Dragon Ball GT DVD volume, released South Africa by Toei Animation on February 6, 2008, depicting three forms of Son Goku.

-Dragon Ball GT is the third anime series in the Dragon Ball franchise and an alternate sequel to the Dragon Ball Z anime series.
+Dragon Ball GT is the third anime series in the Dragon Ball franchise and an anime-exclusive sequel to the Dragon Ball Z anime series.
 Produced by Toei Animation, the series premiered in Japan on Fuji TV on February 7, 1996, spanning 64 episodes until its conclusion on November 19, 1997.
 Unlike the other anime series in the Dragon Ball franchise, Dragon Ball GT is not based on the manga series written by Akira Toriyama, but a project by Toei Animation; the same characters are used, and the series also continues the story where Dragon Ball Z had left off.

 Funimation licensed the series for an English language Region 1 DVD release and broadcast in the United States.
 Funimation's English dub of the series aired on Cartoon Network from November 7, 2003, to April 16, 2005.
 The original television broadcast skipped the first 16 episodes of the series.
 Instead, Funimation created a composition episode entitled "A Grand Problem," which used scenes from the skipped episodes to summarize the story.
 The skipped episodes were later shown on Cartoon Network as "The Lost Episodes" after the original broadcast concluded.
 The series was later released to DVD in the Season set form.
 The first set was released on December 9, 2008, and the second set was released on February 10, 2009.
 A "Complete Series" DVD box set was later released on September 21, 2010.
 AB Groupe (in association with Blue Water Studios) developed an alternate dub for Europe and Canada and was aired on YTV and Toonami UK, which divided the episodes into two seasons instead of sagas.
 Funimation's English dub began re-airing in the U.S. on Nicktoons from January 16, 2012, to January 2, 2015.

 Dragon Ball GT uses five pieces of theme music.
 Field of View performs the series opening theme, "Dan Dan Kokoro Hikareteku" (DAN DAN 心魅かれてく), which is used for all 64 episodes in Japanese.
 Vic Mignogna performs the English version.
 "Hitori Janai" (ひとりじゃない), performed by Deen in Japanese and Stephanie Young in English, is used for the ending theme for the first 26 episodes.
 Starting at episode 27, the series begins using Zard's "Don't You See!" for the ending theme in Japanese.
 Stephanie Young performed the song in English.
 Episode 42 marks the next ending theme change, with "Blue Velvet" by Shizuka Kudō in Japanese and Brina Palencia in English being used.
 "Sabitsuita Mashingan de Ima o Uchinukō" (錆びついたマシンガンで今を撃ち抜こう), performed by Wands in Japanese and Justin Houston in English, is introduced as an ending theme in episode 51.
 It was used as the ending theme for the remainder of the series, except for the final episode in the original broadcast, which reuses the opening theme, which was omitted in the alternate soundtrack, composed by Mark Menza.